jailkey/MoldJS/README.md

 ```
 The "include" property is optional and can be a string or an array.

-##Useing diffrent repositories
+##Useing different repositories
-In a realworld scenario it come in handy to use diffrent repositories for the core and your application.
+In a realworld scenario it come in handy to use different repositories for the core and your application.
 Mold provides an easy way to do that:

 ```html